SciML/DataInterpolations.jl/docs/src/methods.md

 so-called L-curve methods can be used to determine an "optimal" value for the smoothing parameter.
 In this example, we perform smoothing in two ways.
 In the first, we find smooth values at the original ``t`` values and then interpolate.
-In the second, we perform the smoothing for the interpolatant ``\hat{t}`` values directly.
+In the second, we perform the smoothing for the interpolant ``\hat{t}`` values directly.
 GCV is used to determine the regularization parameter for both cases.